fmtlib/fmt/README.rst

 is confirmed by `other tests <http://accu.org/index.php/journals/1539>`_.
 Tinyformat is quite good coming close to IOStreams.
 Unfortunately tinyformat cannot be faster than the IOStreams because it uses them internally.
-Performance of cppformat is close to that of printf, being `faster than printf on integer formatting <http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html>`_, but slower on floating-point formatting which dominates this benchmark.
+Performance of **fmt** is close to that of printf, being `faster than printf on integer formatting <http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html>`_, but slower on floating-point formatting which dominates this benchmark.